saminouidri/saminouidri/README.md

 ## Quick info

-- 🌱 I’m currently learning Microsoft Azure & German 😄
+- 🌱 I’m currently preparing for an AWS certification & improving my German 😄
 - 📫 How to reach me: send me an e-mail 👀
 - ⚡ Fun fact: We would have had flying cars by now if x86 had lost the instruction set war.